d2l-ai/d2l-en/chapter_computer-vision/anchor.md

 The default values of the constant are $\mu_x = \mu_y = \mu_w = \mu_h = 0, \sigma_x=\sigma_y=0.1, and \sigma_w=\sigma_h=0.2$.
 This transformation is implemented below in the `offset_boxes` function.
-If an anchor box is not assigned a ground-truth bounding box, we only need to set the category of the anchor box to background.
-Anchor boxes whose category is background are often referred to as negative anchor boxes, and the rest are referred to as positive anchor boxes.
+If an anchor box is not assigned a ground-truth bounding box, we only need to set the class of the anchor box to background.
+Anchor boxes whose class is background are often referred to as negative anchor boxes, and the rest are referred to as positive anchor boxes.

 ```{.python .input}
 #@tab all